statonlab/tripal_manage_analyses/README.md

 * ero__nucleic_acid_library

 These fields are for listing **analysis** entities (or library entities) associated with an organism.
-There are unique fields for the transcriptome and genome assembly bundles, so that the user can quickly find these analyses and hte corresponding data.
+There are unique fields for the transcriptome and genome assembly bundles, so that the user can quickly find these analyses and the corresponding data.

 To use the above fields, you also need the field for linking analysis to organism: